 Skip the recording.
 Get the notes.

-Convo captures everything automatically — no video files to manage.
+Convo captures transcripts, summaries, and action items automatically — no video files to manage, no host permission needed.

 Download for Mac